conda-incubator/conda-store/docusaurus-docs/jupyterlab-conda-store/introduction.md

 # conda-store JupyterLab extension

-A extension to use the [conda-store UI][conda-store-ui] - a React-based frontend for conda-store, within JupyterLab.
+An extension to use the [conda-store UI][conda-store-ui] - a React-based frontend for conda-store, within JupyterLab.

 ## Install 📦